ZionGlitch/Kali-Renamer/README.md

 3. Reboot your Kali and login as the root user
 4. git clone https://github.com/ZionGlitch/Kali-Renamer
 5. May need to run `chmod +x kali-renamer.sh` to run the script
-6. Follow instructions on scree.
+6. Follow instructions on screen.